 But just like us, they need to hydrate, they need some food sustenance, and they are subject to burrs, to Giardia in bad stream water and they can instinctively chase after animals they shouldn’t.

-Bring something into which you can pour water from your bladder hose.
+Bring something into which you can pour water for your dog from your bladder hose.
 There are foldable pouches for this use, but I prefer a hard plastic cup you can hang on your pack with a carabiner.
 This provides easy access (no need to remove your pack) and it’s easy to hold for your dog if you are on rocky or steep areas where you can’t put it down on the ground.
-See Dexas Popware for Pets Collapsible Travel Cup with Carabiner.
+See Dog Water Cup.
 Offer water to your dog every hour in hot weather and adjust intervals depending on whether they are drinking a lot or not.

 I don’t want my dog drinking from streams without filtering.
 Giardia hits dogs as well as people.
 Bring enough water for both of you.

 I like to bring two leashes, a short one (4 – 6 feet) and a 16-foot Flexi-leash.
-See Flexi Comfort Retractable Tape Dog Leash.
 If you are in an area where your dog needs to be on leash, it will be vastly easier with a Flexi-leash clipped on your belt or pack strap with a carabiner so you don’t have to hold it.
-This leaves your hands free for hiking polls and for accessing your pack.
-The take-up spring in the Flexi-leash will take care of keeping the leash untangled while allowing your dog to jump rocks, roam a bit, stop and tinkle without yanking on a short leash, and stop and sniff all the curiosities along the way.
+That leaves your hands free for hiking poles and for accessing your pack.
+The take-up spring in the Flexi-leash will take care of keeping the leash untangled while allowing your dog to jump rocks, roam a bit, stop and tinkle without yanking on a short leash, and they can stop and sniff all the curiosities along the way.

-However, be aware that there is a lot of controversy about retractable leashes.
-There are some places where there is a regulation that leashes be no longer than six feet.
-Apparently, some people using them have been careless, causing injuries from the wire tangling around someone.
+However, be aware that there is controversy about retractable leashes.
+There are some places that have regulations that leashes be no longer than six feet.
+Apparently, some people using them have been careless, causing injuries from the wire tangling around others and causing falls.
 Retractable leashes have their fans, including me, but also have their haters.
-You can lock a retractable leash at any length, so perhaps when someone is approaching on a trail, shorten the leash until they pass or don’t use one.
+You can lock a retractable leash at any length, so you can shorten the leash on a trail when someone is approaching.

 The short leash is for tight situations, other dogs or animals approaching, or even other people showing a fear of dogs – they do exist.
 They also can be used where there are short-leash laws.